- Women in Business Leadership

 - Women's Events

-As the current Chairman Emeritus and board member of Ebony Media Operations, Inc., which publishes Ebony and Jet magazines, Linda Johnson Rice has decades of experience in building globally recognized brands.
+As the former Chairman Emeritus of Ebony Media Operations, Inc., which published Ebony and Jet magazines, Linda Johnson Rice has decades of experience in building globally recognized brands.
 Rice spent much of her career managing Johnson Publishing Company, which under her leadership, remained the No. 1 African-American owned publishing company in the world.
 Her principal focus remains overseeing Fashion Fair Cosmetics – the No. 1 company in the world for makeup and skin-care products made especially for women of color.